A Crossroads for Integrated Planning in California

 The Community Foundation Water Initiative was launched in 2015 and meets quarterly.
 LGC completed the report in late 2018 and shared at The Funders’ Network 20thannual conference in Miami in March 2019.
 Danielle Dolan, Water Program Director for the Local Government Commission, served as the lead author for this report.
 LGC will move forward with a second phase of the project, working to develop and implement action plans to advance regional and statewide strategies identified in the report.

 The community foundations that make up the CFWI include the San Diego Community Foundation, California Community Foundation, Central Valley Community Foundation, Silicon Valley Community Foundation and San Francisco Foundation.
 They are supported by S.D.
-Bechtel Foundation.
+Bechtel, Jr. Foundation.
 The Water Foundation serves as an advisor to the cohort.
 Learn more about the Community Foundation Water Initiative, a funder working group of Smart Growth California.
 If you’re interested in learning more, please contact Ron Milam at Smart Growth California